Kathy Kelly: Voices for Creative Nonviolence, 2005–2020

 From 2012 through 2018 Kelly accompanied Voices on peace walks, in 2012 from Madison, Wisconsin, to a NATO summit in Chicago, in 2013 from Rock Island to Des Moines Air National Guard base, in 2014 from Chicago to the Air National Guard base at Battle Creek, Michigan, and in 2018 from Savannah, Georgia to Georgia's Kings Bay Naval Base in support of the Kings Bay Plowshares 7.

+At the end of 2020 the Voices for Creative Nonviolence campaign, citing a shift away from foreign travel, ended.

+2021–present

+After the end of the Voices campaign, Kelly refocused on work with several other groups, continuing her co-coordination of the "Ban Killer Drones" campaign and of "World BEYOND War" of which she became board president in 2022.
+With co-coordinators Nick Mottern and Brad Wolf, she helped organize the "Merchants of Death War Crimes Tribunal" which officially launched on November 23, 2023.
+Since the end of the U.S. invasion of Afghanistan, Kelly has helped lead an ad-hoc group organizing assistance for young Afghans met during her and her fellow activists' travels.

 Author and speaker

 Kelly has reported on her time on peace teams and in prison in numerous articles for peace and religious journals, and for websites such as CounterPunch and CommonDreams.org.
 Several of her essays have appeared in books on the Iraq War.
 In 2005 she authored "Other Lands Have Dreams: From Baghdad to Pekin Prison" (CounterPunch), collecting and expanding on her letters from Iraq and from prison.
 She is co-author of "Prisoners on Purpose: a Peacemakers Guide to Jails and Prison".
-(Progressive Foundation:1989), and co-editor of "War and Peace in the Gulf"(Spokesman:2001).
+(Progressive Foundation:1989), and co-editor of "War and Peace in the Gulf" (Spokesman:2001).
 She spends much of her time touring the country on speaking engagements for schools, churches, festivals, and activist groups from whom she accepts but does not require a stipend.
 Associates have commented in interviews on her heavy work and travel schedule, noting in one instance that "Jail is the only place she can rest".
 Her latest articles have focused on the experiences of Afghan and Yemeni people facing consequences of US military and economic warfare.